kennethjchow/empower-takehome/README.md

 ## Overview

 Sample application to create a canvassing app.
+Stopped at around 4 hours

+The app is deployed, please view the application here: https://empower-takehome-production-0037.up.railway.app

 ## Getting Started